 Prentiss Mayfield’s last words, as recounted in his eulogy, were “Death attend me now.”
 There had been no one present at Old Mayfield’s passing, but the congregants agreed this was the sort of thing he would have most likely said.

 While well attended, Pastor James LeVoid’s burial observance was repetitive and without passion, much as his life.

 The Italians were back.
 They came back each year for their picnic, a gathering that, according to Mr. Trevisano, had to do with the rows of the trees, the apple trees, Cortlands, Northern Spies and Empires under a brassy September sun that reminded them of the mezzogiorno.

 “Only at this time of the year, of course.
 Capische?
 Buono.”

 The dagos.
 Lucy’s father-in-law called them that after struggling manfully with their patronymics—communicants of the See of St. Peter, they had their own church in Machias.
 Each September they came with hampers, bottles, bundles, boxes and songs, content with the modest fee Lucy asked for the day’s use of the orchards.
-They came, they, sang, they ate, they went, always offering a largesse of garlicy meat sausages, tiny pink and blue cakes in ruffled paper collars.
+They came, they, sang, they ate, they went, always offering a largesse of garlicy sausages, and tiny pink and blue cakes in ruffled paper collars.

 Pink and blue.
 Their colors.
 We are being replaced, thinks Cat.

 next chapter »